wp-plugins/ix-wemonit/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Show the data of your WeMonit Services.
-The Plugin comes with widget, shortcodes and template tags.
+The Plugin comes with a widget, shortcodes and template tags.

 == Description ==

 [WeMonit](http://wemonit.de/ "WeMonit Services") is a service, that monitors your server/webseite availability.
-They offer a free plan, where you can setup 5 services and you got notified by email, when your server is down.
+They offer a free plan, where you can setup 5 services and you got notified by email and iOS-Push, when your server is down.

 IX WeMonit helps you to display these monitor stats as text and image.
 The plugin comes with a typical sidebar widget with lots of options, and also shortcodes and template tags for the same options and to display data graphs.

 On the plugins options page, you have to set up your API Key for your WeMonit account.
 After the plugin connected to WeMonit, it shows all available services and related shortcodes and template tags.
 The widget will appear in the widget section of your theme.
 As a "special feature", the plugin adds shortcode ability to sidebar widgets.
 By installing this plugin, you can use all shortcodes in text widgtes, like you used to do in articles and pages.
-So if you dont like the build in widget, you can easily create your own customized widget. i.e. you can even add the graphs to a wide footer widget.
+So if you dont like the built in widget, you can easily create your own customized widget. i.e. you can even add the graphs to a wide footer widget.

 The following data is available by the plugin, via shortcode and template tag